Taming the pseudoholomorphic beasts in $\mathbb{R}\times(S^1\times S^2)$: Towards a near-symplectic Gromov invariant

 For a given cobordism-admissible $J$, the moduli space $\mM_I(\varnothing,\Theta;A,\bar z,\bar\eta)$ is said to be \textit{cut out transversally} if the following is true for every current $\cC$ in the moduli space: For a component $(C,1)\in\cC$ its deformation operator $D_C$ is surjective, and for a component $(C,d)\in\cC$ with $d>1$ the pull-back $D_f$ of $D_C$ to any unbranched cover $f:\tilde C\to C$ with $\deg(f)\le d$ is injective. \end{definition}

 It turns out that regularity automatically holds for special planes (see Lemma~\ref{lemma:auto}).
 Likewise, Taubes was able to establish regularity for the special tori in his work on the Gromov invariants: The proof of \cite{Taubes:SWtoGr}*{Proposition 7.1} (see also the proof of \cite{Taubes:counting}*{Lemma 5.4}) explains how to perturb $J$ on special tori to achieve regularity, with one caveat.
 Taubes requires $J$ to be perturbed on the entire image of each torus, but the images of the tori appearing in $\mM_I(\varnothing,\Theta;A,\bar z,\bar\eta)$ can intersect the symplectization ends of $\overline X$, for which $J$ has additional constraints that do not appear in Taubes' work.
-Thankfully, this requirement of Taubes is weakened in \cite{Wendl:superrigidity}.
-In particular, the perturbations can be made local to the curve in the cobordism region $X_0$.
+Thankfully, this requirement of Taubes is weakened in \cite{Wendl:superrigidity}.\footnote{We point out that the deformation operators associated with holomorphic tori satisfy ``Petri's condition'' in the language of \cite{Wendl:superrigidity}, so the regularity statements in \cite{Wendl:superrigidity} have simpler proofs than for more general curves.} In particular, the perturbations can be made local to the curve in the cobordism region $X_0$.

 \begin{proof}[Proof of Proposition~\ref{prop:finite}] We follow the proof of \cite{Hutchings:lectures}*{Lemma 5.10} which argues that the ECH differential $\partial_\text{ECH}$ is well-defined.
 Suppose otherwise that there are infinitely many such currents in $\mM_I(\varnothing,\Theta;A,\bar z,\bar\eta)$.
 By Gromov compactness for currents, any sequence of currents in $\mM_I(\varnothing,\Theta;A,\bar z,\bar\eta)$ has a subsequence converging to a possibly broken ECH index $I$ current from $\varnothing$ to $\Theta$, with the cobordism level intersecting the points $\bar z$ and the loops $\bar\eta$.
 The symplectization levels of the broken holomorphic current do not have any closed components, thanks to exactness of the symplectic form (a sequence of tori sliding off the ends of $\overline X$ would have been a source of noncompactness).
 The cobordism level $\cC$ is an element of $\mM(\varnothing,\Theta';A',\bar z,\bar\eta)$ where $\Theta'$ is a potentially inadmissible orbit set that satisfies $\aA(\Theta')\le\rho(A)$, and $I\ge I(\cC)$.
 But the proof of Proposition~\ref{prop:moduli} shows that in fact $I=I(\cC)$ and that $\cC$ has no nodes.
 With nodes now excluded, no exceptional spheres arise in the limit if they did not originally exist.